Restaurants in New Orleans

 The rugged looking restaurant, much like its delicious oysters, betrays just how great this oyster bar is.
-One of the oldest oyster bars in town, Casamento's serves them every-which-way but still the best is to line up a big serving of raw ones on the counter.
+One of the oldest oyster bars in town, Casamento's serves them every-which-way - although the best way is to line up a big serving of fresh ones on the counter.
 Cheap prices and reliably incredible oysters make it a favourite for locals.

 Address: 4330 Magazine St.

 Mulate's is the original Cajun restaurant, featuring authentic Cajun cuisine.
 Be sure to try the Zydeco Gumbo and don't miss the homemade bread pudding.
 Live Cajun music and dancing each night attracts many New Orleans visitors; even Bob Dylan stopped by when he was in town.
 This restaurant/bar is open for lunch and till late at night.

 Ralph's on the Park

 Ralph's on the Park offers food fresh from the farms and waters of Louisiana, with a side helping of splendid City Park views.
 Their shrimp rémoulade is a favourite, creamy and not a bit spicy, and the filet mignon brings mutterings of 'buttery, so buttery…' to mind.
 The chocolate Kahlúa mousse or Creole cream cheese ice cream on peach cobbler wraps things up nicely.
 Ralph's is open for dinners and Sunday brunch.